teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 uses it to supervise the first single-channel development promotion.
 MB766 persists reviewed posture, MB767 promotes Quotes on development, and MB768 proves a persistent production `observe` posture on `#i/o`.
-MB769 adds the read-only `data.channel_activity.read` authority only; it introduces no new Partyline mutation and no package or channel activation.
+MB769 adds the read-only `data.channel_activity.read` authority.
+MB770 packages it as inert `channel-activity-v3`: `compare` and `heatmap` move through the existing `observe` then `on` gate on development only, with `off`, disable and unload as exact rollback.
+No new Partyline mutation or activity write is introduced.

 ## What is installed and active across API v3?